 Use PlatformEventChannelMember in Metadata API or Tooling API to create or retrieve object event selections for the default standard channel or a custom channel.
 The default standard channel, ChangeEvents, corresponds to the selections that you configure in Setup in the Change Data Capture page.
-For a custom channel, the object selections are set when you create the channel.
+For a custom channel, the selections are set when you create the channel member.
+The SelectedEntity field in PlatformEventChannelMember represents a selected event.